ajakaja/ajakaja.github.io/_posts/2019-09-15-mental-math.md

 People who can't see images obviously can't picture doing the equation on paper.
 So how do they do it?
 There's a bit more variation here, and it tends to be harder to explain.

-I can tell you how I do it: I seem to use my 'verbal' brain as short-term memory.
+I can tell you how I do it: I use my 'verbal' brain as something like short-term memory.
 Verbal memory seems to serve as a small amount of 'scratch space', so if I say something in my mind it bounces around for a bit and I can summon it back after thinking about something else.
 It's similar to repeating something someone said while you weren't paying attention; it floats in the background for a few seconds and you can summon it back during that time.
 There is also some amount of pattern-matching going on, where certain numbers look familiar and comfortable, like the $$2 \times 45$$ in the above equation, which immediately feels familiar.

 So the process of doing the multiplication above goes something like this in my internal dialogue[^dialogue]: